The Best Photography Print Mediums

 A typical Chromaluxe (dye-sublimated) metal print.
 A recessed floating frame is attached to the back of the print, making it appear to 'float' on your wall.

-Standard Acrylic Face-Mounted Prints
+Acrylic Face-Mounted Prints

 Premium Lumachrome® TruLife® Acrylic Face-Mount Prints

-Many of the industry's top professionals agree that Lumachrome® technology combined with TruLife® acrylic produces the finest face mount prints in the world today.
+Many of the industry's top professionals agree that Lumachrome® technology combined with TruLife® acrylic produces the finest face-mount prints in the world today.

 Lumachrome® is a proprietary, state-of-the-art archival transparency paper infused with iridium particles that features vivid, brilliant colours lasting over 120 years with incredible 3D depth and dimensionality.
 When lit with quality lighting, its reactive properties make it come alive with a glowing response that is absolutely stunning.